cloudaware/compliance-policies/ce/ca/aws/cloudtrail/log-file-validation/remediation.md

 ## From Command Line

+Enable log file validation on a trail:

 ```sh
 aws cloudtrail update-trail --name <trail_name> --enable-log-file-validation
 ```

-Note that periodic validation of logs using these digests can be performed by running the following command:
+**Note**: periodic validation of logs using these digests can be performed by running the following command:

 ```sh
 aws cloudtrail validate-logs --trail-arn <trail_arn> --start-time <start_time> --end-time <end_time>